CE277/CE-WW2/README.md

 - Colour coded generals added (Credit to Hussar for this one)
 - Hungary and Bulgaria if AI may be annexed by Romania through day 1 decision

+V1.2

+- Canada prestige set to 0
+- UK leaders added
+- Leadership event added day 1
+- Tanks set to be a cavalry unit type
+- Canada will annex SAF through a day 1 decision now not UK
+- All day 1 annexation decisions now give cores to country except Siam, Egypt ones